cjdoucette/dpdk/examples/bonding/README.md

 By changing the destination IP address (perhaps a few times), you should be able to see the packets being directed to a different queue by RSS.

-### Testing Flow Director
+### Testing Flow Director and ntuple Filter

-To test the Flow Director, you can change the packets to be BGP packets (with the following destination IP address and destination port):
+To test the filters, you can change the packets to be BGP packets (with the following destination IP address and destination port):

     Pktgen> set ip dst 0 192.168.57.12
     Pktgen> set 0 dport 179

+BGP is just used as an example in this application for packets to filter.

 ### Testing VLAN Stripping